Visitors intending to reach the official website should click HERE

 What Users Say

-What Users Like About Minute Suites:
+What People Like About Minute Suites:

 - Staff (Some Positive Experiences): Some employees are described as “very friendly and helpful” (Tameka, Tiffany).

-Areas for Improvement at Minute Suites:
+Areas to Improve at Minute Suites:

 Location